njsch/njsch.github.io/links.md

 Aeronautical / Aerospace engineer James Garth has a Medium [blog](https://medium.com/@jgarth22) where he discusses science, history, apologetics and theology.

 My Uncle [Stuart](https://stuartmcdonald.com.au/page6.html) is a behavioural exercise physiologist, counseller, and researcher who also has a [blog](https://medium.com/@stuartmcdonald_60154) which I am told is listed by Medium as a specialist blog.
 He discusses all things health, psychology, philosophy and theology.

+## Podcasts:
+### Science and Technology:
+[RadioLab](https://www.wnycstudios.org/podcasts/radiolab) is a podcasts that collects and discusses all sorts of informative bits and pieces about law, technology, science, philosophy and general knowledge.

+### Religion and Spirituality:
+[With All Due Respect](https://www.eternitynews.com.au/topics/with-all-due-respect/) is a podcast co-hosted by Sydney Anglican minister Rev. Dr. Michael Jensen and former Baptist minister and publishing editor for the [Australian College of Theology (ACT)](https://www.actheology.edu.au/) Megan Powell Du Toit.
+They discuss lots of topics relevant to contemprorary culture and theology.

+[Sheologians](https://www.sheologians.com) is a podcast and blog hosted by Summer Jaeger and Joy Temby.
+They tend to spend a lot of time talking theology and politics.

 ## Focussed Christian Ministries:
 ### Bible-Teaching Focusses